dwhiffing/fury/content/nato/it/navy/frigates/body.md

 These four ships are all less than five years old but are small at 1,500 tons and designed for long endurance cruising as opposed to fighting in a high intensity war zone.
-The only weapons are a single Oto-Melara 76mm gun and two 25mm cannon and some machine guns.
+The only weapons are a single Oto-Melara 76mm gun, two 25mm cannon and some machine guns.
 They operate an AB-212 helicopter.

 | Class     | Pennant | Name      | Task         | Remarks |